 Although I became happily married to my soulmate, Joann, in 2010, I continued to gain weight because her cooking was incredible and I didn’t maintain my discipline.
 I loved to be her official taste tester when she tried new allergy-friendly, vegan recipes to give me more options.
 She made it a point to supply me with healthy comfort food and I willingly ate large portions of it.
 But then I saw myself in a picture and couldn’t believe the change!

 I made a goal in 2016 to lose forty pounds again, so I found a food-diary app for my smart phone and was completely shocked at how many calories I was consuming daily.
 No wonder I had gained weight!
 I lowered my calories and began to walk more each day.
 The simple act of eating until I was satisfied and reducing my portions caused a twenty-pound weight loss in the first month!
 I lost another ten pounds the next month, then five the next, and five the next.
 I even lost a few more pounds after that and have maintained that weight loss.
+See what tools I used in the video below.

 What I Recommend